dhairyadwivedi/ai-news-reader/README.md

 Installs all the dependencies required to run the project.

 ### `npm start`

+To run the project, add your [Alan AI](https://alan.app/) API key in the App.js file.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.